- TAX INFO

 Members of the military.
 If you were on extended active duty outside the United States, your main home is considered to be in the United States during that duty period.
 Extended active duty is military duty ordered for an indefinite period or for a period of more than 90 days.
 Once you begin serving extended active duty, you are considered to be on extended active duty even if you do not serve more than 90 days.

-To find out how to get an SSN, see Social Security Number (SSN), earlier.
+To find out how to get an SSN, see Social Security Number (SSN), earlier, at the beginning of this Section 3.
 If you will not have an SSN by the date your return is due, see What if You Cannot File on Time? in Section 4, later.

 Welfare benefits, effect of credit on.
-Any refund you receive as a result of taking the EIC cannot be counted as income when determining if you or anyone else is eligible for benefits or assistance, or how much you or anyone else can receive, under any federal program or under any state or local program financed in whole or in part with federal funds.
+Any refund you receive as a result of taking the EIC may not be counted as income when determining if you or anyone else is eligible for certain welfare programs.
 These programs include Temporary Assistance for Needy Families (TANF), Medicaid, Supplemental Security Income (SSI), and Supplemental Nutrition Assistance Program (food stamps).
-In addition, when determining eligibility, the refund cannot be counted as a resource for at least 12 months after you receive it.
-Check with your local benefit coordinator to find out if your refund will affect your benefits.
+Check with your local benefits coordinator to find out if your refund will affect your benefits.

 Add lines 7 and 8a.
 Enter the total on line 9.

 Amount paid with request for extension of time to file.
-If you filed Form 4868 to get an automatic extension of time to file, include in the total on line 9 any amount you paid with that form or by electronic funds withdrawal, credit card, debit card, or the Electronic Federal Tax Payment System (EFTPS).
+If you requested an automatic extension of time to file Form 1040EZ using Form 4868, include on line 9 any amount paid with that form.
+Also include any amount you paid by electronic funds withdrawal, credit or debit card, or the Electronic Federal Tax Payment System (EFTPS) to get an extension.
 If you paid by credit or debit card, do not include on line 9 the convenience fee you were charged.
-To the left of line 9, enter “Form 4868” and show the amount paid.
+To the left of line 9, enter "Form 4868" and show the amount paid.

-TIP: You may be able to deduct any credit or debit card convenience fees on your 2012 tax return, but you must file Form 1040 to do so.
+TIP: If you pay your taxes by credit or debit card, you may be able to deduct the related credit or debit card convenience fees on your 2013 tax return, but you must file Form 1040 to do so.

 Line 10, Tax